Manoranjan492/SimpleAlarmClockApp/README.md

 # SimpleAlarmClockApp

-"EasyAlarm: A Simple Alarm Clock App for Android 🌅⏰
+"SimpleAlarmClock: A Simple Alarm Clock App for Android 🌅⏰

 Looking for a reliable alarm clock app to start your mornings on the right foot?
-EasyAlarm, developed using Android Studio, offers a hassle-free solution.
+SimpleAlarmClock, developed using Android Studio, offers a hassle-free solution.
 With its intuitive interface, setting alarms is a breeze, ensuring you never oversleep again.
 Customize your wake-up experience by choosing from a range of delightful sounds.
 Features include snooze functionality, repeatable alarms, and a clean design that puts user experience first.
-Join the ranks of early risers – download EasyAlarm now and make every morning a success!"
+Join the ranks of early risers – make every morning a success!"

 --------------------------------*---------------------------------------*-----------------------------------*------------------------------*----------------------